-Mitt is a 3-year-old Lynx Point Siamese from Texas.
+Mitt is a Lynx Point Siamese from Austin, Texas.
 He was part of an outdoor colony until his rescuers saw that he had a broken tail.
 They took him in to Austin Pets Alive! where he had a partial tail amputation.

-Mitt was a ‘touch-me-not’ until we found this wonderful food from Royal Canin called Calm.
+Mitt was a ‘touch-me-not’ until we found a wonderful food from Royal Canin called Calm.
 Four months on Calm and he is cuddling with humans and initiating head rubs.
 He even chases and plays with the other cats, sometimes.

 Dr. Sheila got him on the right food and meds (for a while).
 Chris and Mitt worked out the magic sequence of belly rubs for a minute or two and pressing on the bladder for a few seconds.
 I am happy to say he is doing great now!
 Never underestimate the importance of the good food and tireless patience!

 The only downside of this plan is that Chris cannot go anywhere without him, literally.
 He travels with Chris if he has to go away for even one night♥ Mitt may be a sanctuary cat forever because of this, but he would be a great lapcat for someone who can care for his specific needs.
 We love watching him grow into an adult and delight in having him with us!